Debkantamishra03/Debkantamishra03/README.md

 #  Hi, I'm Debkanta Mishra

-Aspiring AI/ML Leader | Python & Machine Learning | Open to Opportunities
+Aspiring Data Analyst | Python, SQL, & Tableau | Open to Opportunities

 ---

 I enjoy turning data into insights and have done a few projects like: